bsoist/csp/curriculum/x/psets/1/mario/less/index.md

 <details><summary>Hints</summary>

-A space is just a press of your space bar, just as a period is just a press of its key!
-Just remember that `printf` requires that you surround both with double quotes!
+<p>A space is just a press of your space bar, just as a period is just a press of its key!
+Just remember that <code>printf</code> requires that you surround both with double quotes!</p>

 </details>